aicenter/agentpolis-demo/README.md

 # Agentpolis Demo Application

-This repository contains an example simulation scenario that demonstrates how can be Agentpolis used to simulate urban transportation scenarios.
-First, we demonstrate how to convert raw openstreetmap data, preprocess them, and convert them to geojson in Python.
-Then, create a simple Java application that simulates and visualizes movement of several vehicles over the road network spcified in the input geojson files.
+This repository demonstrates how can be Agentpolis used to simulate urban transportation scenarios.
+First, we illustrate how to convert raw OpenStreetMap data to geoJSON format used by Agentpolis in Python.
+Then, create a simple Java application that simulates and visualizes movement of several vehicles over the road network specified in the input geoJSON files.

 ### Example of usage